gamedaoco/gamedao-protocol/control/README.md

 * Allow users to create organizations with specified options.
 * Provide organizations with individual treasury account.
-* Allow users to become a members of organizations.
+* Allow users to become members of organizations.

 ## Interface